Lookbook Photoshoot Workflow: Planning, Shooting, and Post-Production for Fashion Brands

-Start here: What do you want this lookbook to do?
+Start here: What do you want this lookbook photoshoot to do?
 Is it meant to attract retail buyers?
 Drive direct-to-consumer sales?
 Get picked up by a magazine?
 Each outcome shapes how you approach the shoot.

 Then dig into your audience.
 Who are they?
 What do they care about?
 Are they minimalists who crave clean lines and muted palettes?
 Or bold dressers who live for texture and color?
 The answers guide your concept, styling, and locations.